firegate666/yii-web-setup/INSTALL.md

 Copy protected/config/console.local.tmpl.php to protected/config/console.local.php and protected/config/main.local.tmpl.php
 to protected/config/main.local.php and configure them to your needs.
 They will override the defaults set in protected/config/main.php and protected/config/console.php.

+## Run webserver

+You can either install this on a real webserver environment or simply run the application with the PHP built-in webserver.
+Simply execute

+	sh bin/server.sh {port}